Maternal Wellness

 Classes & Services

-• Donor health history interviews;
+• Donor health history interviews

-• Donor blood tests for diseases that may be passed through breast milk, including HIV 1&2, HTLV 1&2, Syphilis, Hepatitis B, Hepatitis C;
+• Donor blood tests for diseases that may be passed through breast milk, including HIV 1&2, HTLV 1&2, syphilis, hepatitis B, hepatitis C

-• Up-to-date breastfeeding information, safe pumping and milk handling & freezing guidelines and referrals as needed;
+• Up-to-date breastfeeding information, safe pumping and milk handling & freezing guidelines and referrals as needed

 • Support for lactation following infant loss.

 Malone Center is not a milk bank.
 Milk is not pasteurized, homogenized or tested.
 Instructions for in home pasteurization are available to each recipient.
 Malone Center milk is free to all families.
 Malone Center is not informal milk sharing.
-Our Milk Share is open to all families, not just BIPOC families.

 It’s Working!